Welcome to Year 3!

 We all enjoyed finding different ways to spend our 50p and calculate the change.

-This week we have continued to look at Tales of Wisdom and Wonder, thinking about the different morals in each story.
+This week in year three, we have continued to look at Tales of Wisdom and Wonder, thinking about the different morals in each story.

 In Art we have been looking at Roman Mosaics